yin-kevin/mobile-money-access-in-kenya/README.md

 **8.** Logistic Regression: Plot Number of Features Against Accuracy <br/>
 **9.** Logistic Regression: Recursive Feature Elimination <br/>
 **10.** Logistic Regression: Performance <br/>

+# Results

+We plot bar graphs of the coefficient size on the categorical variables (continuous graph not shown here) for linear regression and their statistical significane.

+We can do the same for logistic regression, with the caveat that SciKit Learn does not allow us to extract statistical significance here.